vivishno/testRepoName/README.md

 ## Use of this GitHub Actions

-Using this action user will be able to deploy resources to azure by providing the ARM templates and an ARM templates paramter file.
+Using this action user will be able to deploy resources to azure by providing the ARM templates and an ARM templates paramter file(optional).

 ### Example workflow